ludico1959/clients-n-cities/README.md

 ```
 It will show a list of your containers running.
 For now, just select the CONTAINER ID from the one with the postgres image, its name is **database_pg** and type the command below, changing the placeholder %ID% with the CONTAINER ID you just copied:
 ```
-    docker exec it %ID% bash
+    docker exec -it %ID% bash
 ```
 It will execute your database container.
 There, just type the command below:
 ```